Medically reviewed by Drugs.com. Last updated on July 9, 2019.

 - Idiopathic pulmonary fibrosis (chronic scarring of the lungs due to an unknown cause)

 Being a current or former smoker is one of the leading risk factors for chronic cough.
 Frequent exposure to secondhand smoke also can lead to coughing and lung damage.

 Having a persistent cough can be exhausting.
-Coughing can disrupt your sleep and cause a variety of other problems, including:
+Coughing can cause a variety of problems, including: